Maceris/Hemera/docs/keywords.md

 Any primitive type name is a reserved keyword.
 In addition, these are reserved:

-* `_` - Used as a wildcard in pattern matching, and indicating ignored values in destructuring assignment
 * `alias` - For type aliasing
 * `all` - For use with break, to exit out of all loops
 * `as` - For giving an alias to imports